 Animation: Edison light bulb patent drawing with yellow glow and filaments

-issued U.S. patent no. 223,898 for an "Electric Lamp."
+receives U.S. patent no. 223,898 for an "Electric Lamp."
 It is the first commercially viable lightbulb.
 Edison is the inventor or co-inventor on over 1,000 U.S. patents.

 The United States joins the Paris Convention, an international treaty that strengthens and harmonizes the protection of patent holders across the world.

-issued U.S. patent no. 381,968 for an "Electro-Magnetic Motor," the basis for modern electric induction motors.
+receives U.S. patent no. 381,968 for an "Electro-Magnetic Motor," the basis for modern electric induction motors.